shaharhac/interview-prep/SystemDesign/Databases.md

 Having said that, your project design and data requirements have a huge role.
 A well-designed SQL database will almost certainly perform better than a badly designed NoSQL equivalent and vice versa.

 ## Scaling

+Most SQL databases are vertically scalable, which means that you can increase the load on single server by increasing components like RAM, SSD or CPU.
+In Contrast, NoSQL databases are horizontally scalable, which means that they can increased traffic simply by adding more servers to the database.
+NOSQL databases have the ability to become larger and much more powerful, making them the preferred choice for large or constantly evolving data sets.

+NoSQL databases give up a massive amount of functionality that a SQL database gives us by it's very nature.
+Things like automatic enforcment of referential intergrity, transactions, etc. These all things that are very handy to have for some problems, and which require some unique techniques to scale outside of a single server (what happens if we need to lock two tables for an atomic transaction, and they are on different servers?)

 ## Knowledge & Community